An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

-One possible way to overcome this issue is to use the so-called Dobrushin-Pechersky criterion \cite{dobrushin_pecherski_1983_CriterionUniquenessGibbsianFieldsNonCompactCase}.
-While the ``general behaviour'' of the uniqueness region obtained with this criterion is known (see \cite{pechersky_zhukov_1999_UniquenessGibbsStateNonIdealGasPairPotentials}), the resulting conditions are too technical to obtain explicit values of the parameters.
+One possible way to overcome this issue is to use the so-called Dobrushin--Pechersky uniqueness criterion \cite{dobrushin_pecherski_1983}. \blu{While the assumptions needed for this criterion are well understood (see \cite{pechersky_zhukov_1999}), the resulting conditions are too technical to obtain explicit values of the parameters.}